AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/05-output_files.md

 **details** Values regarding the different dispatchable thermal generating plants of each area (e.g. "older 300 MW coal from the south coast").
 The sizes of these files differ from one area to another.
 These results appear under the label "thermal plants" in the output GUI.

+**details-res** Values regarding the different renewable clusters of each area.
+The sizes of these files differ from one area to another.
+These results appear under the label "Ren. clusters" in the output GUI.

+**details-STstorage** Values regarding the different short-term storages of each area.
+The sizes of these files differ from one area to another.
+These results appear under the label "ST storages" in the output GUI.

 **id** Identifier (number) of the Monte-Carlo years for which were observed the extreme values of the different variables presented in the « values » files
 These results appear under the label "record years" in the output GUI

-The area files that belong to the « values » class display **122** fields corresponding to the expectation, standard deviation, minimal and maximal values of the variables whose list is given hereafter.
+The area files that belong to the « values » class display fields corresponding to the expectation, standard deviation, minimal and maximal values of the variables whose list is given hereafter.

 | variables | description |
 |-----------|-------------|